 The answer is the infrastructure, which increasingly controls personal and corporate data without giving any of your crew members a chance to do anything about it.
 In fact, if you have a resilient infrastructure in place, even eventual lapses in user behaviour will not cause severe consequences.

 You must then have the best technical solutions, policies and procedures in place.

-An important step in protecting your crew against cyber threats is to make them aware of the new cyber risk reality at sea – and take it seriously.
-You need to embed a culture of cyber risk awareness into all levels and departments on board your ships.
+An important step in protecting your crew against cyber threats is to make them aware of the new cyber risk reality at sea – and make them take it seriously.
+You need to embed a culture of cyber risk awareness into all levels and departments onboard your ships.
 Train your crew properly and make them understand what good cyber hygiene looks like – and the risks of getting it wrong.